navrosh/NavLayout/README.md

 My requirements were simple -> a micro/lightweight dockable plugin + it should support every browser + fast + flexible

-So, i decided to write my OWN and being as an ordinary c++ developer there was a little learning curve to get used to javascript, and frankly speaking now javascript is my sencond most favourite language after c++.
+So, i decided to write my OWN and being as an ordinary c++ developer there was a little learning curve to get used to javascript...

 I am looking for developers, testers, users feedback to extend the functionalities and bug fixing of navlayout.
 So, everyone is invited to make your navlayout plugin more usable.